What Makes A Good Traffic Unit?

 Truck w/utility body - Can you say "Squad 51"?
 This replaces the typical pickup bed with an open utility body - things like cones, brooms and stop/slow paddles can be stored in the center, while compartments store the fire extinguisher, tools, flares, first aid kit, etc. The key to this - and any - utility body is the layout and sizes of the compartments.
 Simply put, will your stuff fit?
 Rolled-up 4' signs are around 5 1/2 feet long - is there a compartment where these can be stored, and does it have a shelf so you can get to the sign you want without pulling out 6 others before you get the right one?
 Is the utility body painted inside and out, or merely primed?
 Wouldn't powder coating in and out be even better?
 Is the undercarriage undercoated?
 Are the compartments lockable and lit?
 These come in two sizes - a normal body with single rear wheels, and a heavier model with duals.
 How much does the vehicle weigh empty, how much gear do you plan on having?

-Utility Van - think of a regular utility body but with a van front end, and a covered utility body.
+OUR FAVORITE - A Utility Van - Also called a Plumber's Van - think of a regular utility body but with a van front end, and a covered utility body.
 Yep, it looks like an ambulance!
 But what's missing is the extra weight of the cabinetry that we don't need.
 These come in two versions - a single rear wheel and duals. $32K brand new makes this probably the best deal on the page!
 The covered top gives you the mounting for an arrow board or a message board.
 All of your material is protected from the weather and thieves.

 Cube Van - this is a box with a van front end.
 No built-in compartments allow for complete customization for your needs.
 The one big drawback is usually the rear step height is too high for people to get inside and get out of easily.
 Cheaper initially than a Utility Van; however, you have to build shelves and you don't have compartments.
 These can be gotten used from Ryder and U-Haul pretty cheap.
 Since it's a big cube, it's usually taller and wider than other vehicles.